OpenMined/PyDentity/projects/iiw/README.md

 You can also edit your agents configuration flags in the startup.sh file.

+### Rum

+To start: `./manage start`.
+You might need to make the manage file executable.

 Fetch the jupyter notebook token by running `docker logs iiw_iiw-notebook_1`

 Navigate to the notebook - [https://localhost:8888](https://localhost:8888)

+To stop and keep volumes: `./manage stop`

+To stop and tear down volumes: `./manage down`